Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 Traveling to Versailles on your own?
 Book a ticket with a reserved time slot for fast entry:

-Fortunately, the Chateau's location just 12 miles (20 km) outside Paris makes it ideal for a day trip.
+Fortunately, the Chateau's location just 12 miles (20 km) outside Paris makes it ideal for a day trip, and there's more than one way to get there easily.

-You can choose from six ways to get from Paris to Versailles Palace, although some may work better for you than others.
-In this article, we point out the advantages and disadvantages of each option to help you decide which way to travel will be the best fit for you.
+In this article, we explain the six most popular ways to get from Paris to Versailles Palace.
+Some may work better for you than others, so we point out their advantages and disadvantages to help you decide which way to travel will be the best fit for you.

 Here's what you'll find in this article:

-Top photo: The Palace of Versailles and Apollo Fountain - Photo credit: Tiffany Cade/Unsplash
+Top photo: The Palace of Versailles and Neptune Fountain - Photo credit: AdobeStock/Mistervlad

 1. How to Get from Paris to Versailles with a Tour Group